Accounts

 Click Application privileges to allow or deny access to specific functionality or UI elements.

-Click the Submit button at the bottom of the dialog to create the account and update the accounts list.
+Click the Save button at the bottom of the dialog to create the account and update the accounts list.
+Once the account is created, you can edit it to perform additional actions like assigning the account to groups.

 3.1.
 Windows user and group accounts